 My time was not really freed up, because I still had to fill the seminar I was organizing, and the way for me to do that was to go to networking events.
 Because of this schedule conflict, I couldn’t go to London.

 However, at that time, I had also been developing a webinar.
 I was in the testing phase of the webinar and was meeting with different joint venture partners.
 My list was small then — it only had about 7,000 people.
-I wanted to get joint venture partners that had more than 10,000 people on their list, so they could help me with promotion.
+I wanted to get joint venture partners that had more than 10,000 people on their list so they could help me with the promotion.

 As I talked to my JV partners about the offer I got from London, I realized that I could still fill my seminar while I was away.
 I did so by creating a recorded or an automated webinar.
-It was able sell my Message to Millions program (which included free tickets to my seminar) even though I was not physically present.
+It was able to sell my Message to Millions program (which included free tickets to my seminar) even though I was not physically present.

 Now, if you don’t have a product yet, you can sell a seven-week course, which you will deliver live.
 The recording of that weekly course can eventually become your product.